sourceallies/event-source-blog/blog/blog.md

 1. Make the state changes prescribed by each command received on the command queue
 2. Publish an event upon successfully processing a command

-The shipment reducer publishes events to the shipment event queue after successfully processing a shipment command.
 Other components of the system can subscribe to the shipment event queue to perform other tasks, such as account processing.
 For example, a "Deliver" command requests that a shipment be moved from the shipped state to the delivered state.
 The shipment reducer performs the necessary work and publishes a "Delivered" event.
-The account prcessing system can then use this event to debit an account.
+The account processing system can then use this event to debit an account.

 The shipment reducer saves the shipment events and the state of each shipment to the data store.
 Although the current state of a shipment can always be rehydrated by reprocessing all previous events, the shipment reducer often needs to check that a command is valid for the current shipment state.